julianchurchill/sxq-to-midi/README.md

 # TODO - sxq_to_midi.py

 - ...
-Do tied notes - half tied dotted 8th (11x16ths), half tied quarter tied 16th (13x16ths), half tied dotted quarter (14x16ths), half tied quarter tied dotted 8th (15x16ths)
+Do tied notes - half tied quarter tied 16th (13x16ths), half tied dotted quarter (14x16ths), half tied quarter tied dotted 8th (15x16ths)
 - Horns in latest-broken.sxq are converted at too short a note length - investigate and fix.
 Is it because they were half/dotted halfs/whole notes?
     - First note in latest-broken.sxq horns is 79, 20 (4F, 14), possibly a half note tied to an 8th?
     - Third note in latest-broken.sxq horns is 49, 12 (31, 0C), possibly a double dotted quarter?